GeorgiosKleftogiannis/Analyzing-Crime-in-Los-Angeles/README.md

 ```

 ## Data exploration
-We start by loading the crimes.csv file as a DataFrame using pandas.
+We begin by loading the crimes.csv file as a DataFrame using pandas.

 ```python
 crimes = pd.read_csv("crimes.csv", dtype={"TIME OCC": str})